kofifus/F/README.md

 **[Data](https://github.com/kofifus/F/wiki/Data)**

-Data in `F` is represented by either records (C# 9) or classes implementing `IEquatable<T>`, where all fields are read only and Data themselves.
+Data in `F` is represented by either records (C# 9) or classes implementing `IEquatable<T>`, where all fields are read only and are Data themselves.
 Some core types (ie strings, Tuples etc) are considered Data as well.<br>

 A debug runtime verifier is provided to assert all types in a solution are Data allowing user defined exceptions.